Quick and Easy DIY Kitchen Organization Ideas

-After having breast cancer, I was told to eliminate as much plastic from my life as possible – and or make sure the plastic I’m using is approved.
-So I checked the labels on all of my plastic and looked for the right numbers and/or that it said BPA Free on it.
+After having breast cancer, I was told to eliminate as much plastic from my life as possible – and/or make sure the plastic I’m using is approved.

-I have converted as much as I could to glass for storage.
+I have converted as much as I could to glass clear containers for storage.
 I love these Pyrex decorative containers that I got from Costco – they match my kitchen.

-One thing I like about Pyrex lids is you can mix and match the lids to the same size.
-It isn’t specific to each piece.
-Meaning some of my mixing bowl lids will fit some of those other bowl containers.
+So, some of my mixing bowl lids are the right size to fit some of the other containers.
+What a clever idea.
 This is really nice – grab and close.
 No worries about hunting for the right one.

-For my Corningware (which I’ve had for over 20 years) I have a special system for stacking them.
+For my Corningware (which I’ve had for over 20 years) I have a great option for stacking.